therealtimonthomas/CmapChooser/README.md

 ## Histogram Normalization

-This feature is intended to provide an easy way to instantly get a high-contrast image with little try-and-error fiddling around with the normalization.
+This feature is intended to provide an easy way to instantly get a high-contrast image with no try-and-error fiddling around with the normalization.
 It works by constructing a normalization such that the pixel-values of the image are uniformly sampling the colorbar (this is done by calculating the CDF of pixel-values and using the CDF as the new normalization function).
 NOTE: While this process is deterministic, the resulting normalization is probably highly non-linear and its (puristic) scientific interpretation becomes hard.
 It should be used for illustrative and exploratory purposes.

 Symmetric Histogram Normalization is not working right now.